Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 sudo dpkg -i waves*.deb
 ```

 Now it's time to check your waves config!
-It's embedded into the deb package and unpacked to `/usr/share/waves/conf/waves.conf` (or `waves-testnet` folder for testnet) and symlinked to `/etc/waves/waves.conf`.
+It's embedded into the deb package and unpacked to `/usr/share/waves/conf/waves.conf` (or `waves-testnet` folder for Testnet) and symlinked to `/etc/waves/waves.conf`.
 Please read the [Node Configuration](/en/waves-node/node-configuration) article and edit the config file with caution.

 There are two types of `deb` packages of waves nodes: with [systemd loader](#Systemd) and [upstart loader](#Upstart).

 ### Systemd (Ubuntu &gt;= 15.04)

-Start the node with `sudo systemctl start waves.service` (`waves-testnet` for testnet) and enable autoload on start with `sudo systemctl enable waves.service`. **Systemd** users can find waves app logs in journald storage like that `journalctl -u waves.service -f`.
+Start the node with `sudo systemctl start waves.service` (`waves-testnet` for Testnet) and enable autoload on start with `sudo systemctl enable waves.service`. **Systemd** users can find waves app logs in journald storage like that `journalctl -u waves.service -f`.
 You can read about journald tips [here](https://www.digitalocean.com/community/tutorials/how-to-use-journalctl-to-view-and-manipulate-systemd-logs).

 ### Upstart (Ubuntu &lt; 15.04)

-Start the node with `sudo service waves start` (`waves-testnet` for testnet) and enable autoload on start with `sudo service waves enable`.
+Start the node with `sudo service waves start` (`waves-testnet` for Testnet) and enable autoload on start with `sudo service waves enable`.
 You can find **waves app logs** in `/var/log/waves` folder like that tail `-f /var/log/waves/waves.log`

 If you want to change waves directory (for wallet, blockchain and other node files in ubuntu packages you should change it using `-J-Dwaves.directory=path` in `/etc/waves/application.ini`.
 Default waves directory `/var/lib/waves-testnet/` is set in run systemd start script.

 ## Installation for Advanced Users

-[Download the latest version](https://github.com/wavesplatform/Waves/releases) of `waves.jar` and the required configuration `.conf` file (for mainnet, testnet or stagenet) to any folder, for example `/opt/waves`.
+[Download the latest version](https://github.com/wavesplatform/Waves/releases) of `waves.jar` and the required configuration `.conf` file (for Mainnet, Testnet or Stagenet) to any folder, for example `/opt/waves`.

 Open and edit the config file with your favorite text editor.
 For details see [Node Configuration](/en/waves-node/node-configuration) article.